usnikchawla/Robot-dog/README.md

-# ENPM 662 - Project1

-Modeling and Dynamic Control of a Quadrupled
+# Modeling and Dynamic Control of a Quadrupled

 ## Authors